 IRKALLA - See ERESHKIGAL

-IRRA - The Babylonian god of plagues, associated with Nergal, god of death.
+IRRA - Also known as Erra, the Babylonian god of plagues pestilence, death, war, and destruction, associated with Nergal, god of death.
 Irra was a clever and annoying demon responsible for all kinds of human miseries.
-In The Epic of Irra he takes over the city of Babylon in Marduk's absence, leading to its destruction or, alternately, delivers Babylon from her enemies but only after `turning the world upside down' with the slaughter of the righteous and unrighteous alike.
-He is also known as Erra.
+In The Epic of Irra (also known as The Wrath of Erra) he takes over the city of Babylon in Marduk's absence, leading to its destruction or, alternately, delivers Babylon from her enemies but only after `turning the world upside down' with the slaughter of the righteous and unrighteous alike.
 The Epic of Irra text was enormously popular in Babylon.
 More copies of this work have been discovered than copies of the more famous Epic of Gilgamesh.

-ISHKUR - The Sumerian god of weather and storms, twin brother of Enki.
+ISHKUR - (Also known as Iskur, Adad, Addu) - The Sumerian god of weather and storms, twin brother of Enki.

 ISHTAR - The Babylonian version of the Sumerian goddess Inanna only more sexualized.
 In The Epic of Gilgamesh she tries to seduce King Gilgamesh, is repulsed by him as he lists her many faults as a fair-weather lover, and calls down the Bull of Heaven to punish the king.
 See INANNA.